A probabilistic approach to the leader problem in random graphs: Acknowledgements

 \section{Acknowledgements}

+The authors thank James Martin and B\'{a}lazs R\'{a}th for helpful discussions about the results of \cite{martin-rath}.
+The authors also thank an anonymous referee for a careful reading of an earlier version of the paper and their detailed comments which led to significant improvements in the paper.
 LAB was partially supported by NSERC Discovery Grant 341845.
 SB was partially supported by NSF grants DMS-1613072, DMS-1606839 and ARO grant W911NF-17-1-0010.
-SS was partially supported by a CRM-ISM fellowship.
+SS was partially supported by a CRM-ISM fellowship, MATRICS grant MTR/2019/000745 from SERB, and by the Infosys Foundation, Bangalore.